Battle of Dien Bien Phu: Aftermath

-Dien Bien Phu was a serious defeat for the French and was the decisive battle of the Indochina war.
-The garrison constituted roughly one-tenth of the total French Union manpower in Indochina, and the defeat seriously weakened the position and prestige of the French; it produced psychological repercussions both in the armed forces and in the political structure in France.
-This was apparent with the previously planned negotiations over the future of Indochina, which had just begun.
-Militarily there was no point in France fighting on, as the Viet Minh could repeat the strategy and tactics of the Dien Bien Phu campaign elsewhere, to which the French had no effective response.
+Điện Biên Phủ was the decisive battle of the First Indochina War, and the destruction of the garrison meant that roughly one-tenth of the total French Union manpower in Indochina had been lost.
+The battle was a serious defeat for France which weakened her position and prestige, as well as producing psychological repercussions both in the armed forces and political structure.
+This was apparent with the previously planned negotiations over the future of Indochina, which had begun in April.

+On the morning of the surrender, in Hanoi, Henri Navarre took the salute at a parade on Victory in Europe Day.
+He gave out a broadcast attempting to point out the positives of the battle; that Upper Laos had been saved from invasion, the Delta has been protected from a dangerous Viet Minh offensive, the outnumbered and out-gunned garrison had fought to the bitter end, and fulfilled their mission for the pride of France.
+He also blamed the defeat on the Chinese communists for supplying the Viet Minh with provisions.
+Within a few weeks of the end of the battle, Viet Minh units withdrew from virtually the entirety of Laos.

 News of Dien Bien Phu's fall was announced in France several hours after the surrender, around 16:45, by Prime Minister Joseph Laniel.
 The Archbishop of Paris ordered a mass, while radio performances were cancelled and replaced by solemn music, notably Berlioz' Requiem.
 Theatres and restaurants closed and many social engagements were cancelled as a mark of respect.
 Public opinion in France registered shock that a guerrilla army had defeated a major European power.
+The fall out soon took effect on the French government, Laniel resigned in June, with the left-of-centre Pierre Mendès France taking his place.